enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-i/the-print-output.md

 ## Revision

 Let's say you make a new game and put in a script in the ServerScriptServer.
-If you were to name the script: "FLYING" and change nothing else, you would see ???:??? at the very right of the output when you run the script.
+If you were to name the script: "Lightning" and moved the print statement down by one line, you would see ???:??? at the very right of the output when you run the script.

+- Lightning
+- 2
+- Script
 - FLYING
 - 1
-- Script
-- script
-- 3
 - 4